bflaven/FlagApi/README.md

 The original code was named restcountrie.
 The project is available on the github account of [Hengki Sihombin](https://github.com/hengkiardo/restcountries)

-The origianl and complete project is valaible at [REST Countries](https://restcountries.eu/https://restcountries.eu/)
+The original and complete project is available at [REST Countries](https://restcountries.eu/https://restcountries.eu/)

 ### Requirements